kolkhis/tech-notes/linux/misc.md

     * Cannot link to directories.
     * Still works even if the original file is deleted.
     * Can't span across different filesystems.
+        * This means you can't hard link a file on another block device.

 * Symlinks (Symbolic Links):
     * Points to the file path.